JoshuaFarmerATX/ehaarmanny_ML_App/README.md

 # Coronavirus COVID-19 Dashboard

 Interactive dashboard to explore COVID-19 data from Johns Hopkins University and providing free API.
-This project aims to predict the number of new cases and deaths of COVID-19 in USA.
+This project aims to predict the number of new daily cases and deaths of COVID-19 in USA.

 ### Link to the App: